Festival Academy Budapest 2017, Day 2

 On a CD, the technician can correct these issues by adjusting the volume for individual microphones.
 In a concert, however, the only “real” solution to me is the use of a historic instrument, i.e., a fortepiano (or a replica), such as a model by Conrad Graf (1782 – 1851).
 Such instruments not only offer the proper volume / dynamics, but in addition add a variety of colors, a singing tone that would even enrich the performance, and which one can never obtain from a modern piano, whatever brand.

 The above outlines the main issue with this performance: it was a real pleasure and joy to observe and hear José Gallardo’s virtuosic playing.
-However, at the same time it was sad to note that the piano part was too oppressing, too dominant (even gross, compared to a period instrument!).
+However, at the same time it was sad to note that the piano part was too oppressing, too dominant.
+Relative to a period instrument, I would even call it gross.

 Ignoring the above issues with dynamics, the performance “pulled me in” already with the very first bars: it’s ethereal music, heavenly touching.
 In this music, Schubert had left behind the need to provide “poetic program”.
 It’s an “absolute”, true masterwork, particularly if played as well as in this recital.
 I do definitely include the pianist in this: Gallardo presented a very active, living performance (only in the final segment I heard a few, minor mishaps in virtuosic passages).